stingjp/exotendonJointContactPaper/README.md

 - Throughout the analysis there is a data structure called 'Issues' that keeps track of any flags that the analysis files returns, and what they are.
 This is helpful when batching many simulations and subjects.

-#### Other post-simulation analyses (often run on multiple subject results):
+#### Other post-simulation analyses (often run on multiple subject results)
+- calcContactForces.py
+- calcContactForces_hip.py
+- calcContactForces_ankle.py
+These functions can be used to run the Joint Reaction Analysis (JRA) on the simulation results.
+These scripts are all similar to one another.
+They will will go through the subject results directories, run the JRA, then compile the results, and plot them for visualization.
+Paper plots were generated using the plotting in these scripts.
+The scripts also generate visualizations of muscle activations, joint trajectories, and moments for both natural and exotendon running.

-#### There are other scripts and code in the repository, but were not used in the final analysis of this project.
+#### There exists other scripts and code in the repository, but were not used in the final analysis of this project.
 Therefore, their functionality is not tested.